 For an existing warehouse it will be difficult to carry out other tests such as empty test, power failure test etc. since it may be difficult to remove the existing goods form the warehouse.
-For a warehouse the distribution analysis is carried typically for 7-14 days.
-The tests should also include holidays so that the patterns can be analyzed.
+For

 Sampling interval of data collection should be kept ideally at 10-15 minutes.